 You need to file a Bankruptcy Form (also known as a Statement of Affairs) within 14 days of the date you were advised of your bankruptcy.
 If you don’t do this, you could be bankrupt for longer and you could face penalties.

 You can fill out and submit your Bankruptcy Form using AFSA's Online Services.

 Your bankruptcy normally ends 3 years and 1 day from when we accept your Bankruptcy Form.

 This means that the sooner you file the form and it is accepted, the sooner you are likely to be released from bankruptcy.

-If you don’t submit a Bankruptcy Form, you could remain bankrupt indefinitely and need to comply with your bankruptcy obligations for this duration.
+If you don’t submit a Bankruptcy Form, you will remain bankrupt indefinitely.

 For more information on financial counsellors and other support services see Where to find help.

-Failing to file a Statement of Affairs is an offence under the Bankruptcy Act and may be referred to the Commonwealth Director of Public Prosecutions for prosecution.
+Failing to file a Bankruptcy Form is an offence under the Bankruptcy Act and may be referred to the Commonwealth Director of Public Prosecutions for prosecution.

 There are serious consequences to bankruptcy – such as affecting your ability to obtain credit, your trustee may be able to sell some of your assets and a record of your bankruptcy will appear permanently on the National Personal Insolvency Index (NPII).